 WWII: On the night of the 13th/14th October 1939, the German submarine U47 penetrated the defences of Kirk Sound and entered Scapa Flow.
 Its commander, Lt Gunther Prien, found HMS Royal Oak lying at anchor near the Holm shore.
 He fired a torpedo which missed, renavigated in a circle and fired again.
 The torpedoes hit the ship at 1.15am; it rolled over and sank in 15 minutes.
 834 men lost their lives in the cold, oil filled water, with many trapped inside the ship with no hope of escape.
 U47 left by the same route and returned to Germany.
 Lt Prien was awarded the Knights Cross of the Iron Cross, presented personally by Hitler.
 Lt Prien died in action off the coast of Iceland on 8th March 1941 when the destroyer HMS Wolverine sank U47.

 The wreck of HMS Royal Oak is a war grave and diving is forbidden.
 Every year on the anniversary of the sinking, a memorial service is held over the wreck site, and a Royal Navy diver places a white ensign on her hull.

-As a direct consequence of the loss of the Royal Oak, Winston Churchill - not yet Prime Minster - travelled to Orkney and gave the order that permanent barriers be built to protect Scapa Flow's eastern approaches.
+As a direct consequence of the loss of the HMS Royal Oak, Winston Churchill - not yet Prime Minster - travelled to Orkney and gave the order that permanent barriers be built to protect Scapa Flow's eastern approaches.
 We still use these Churchill Barriers today to travel to Burray and South Ronaldsay.
-By the end of the war, Scapa Flow was probably the most heavily defended place on earth.
+By the end of the war, Scapa Flow was one of the most heavily defended places on earth.

 Our wartime naval history in Orkney is extensive.
 Below is just a fraction of what we have to offer.